edur409/ASTRO200/content/01/what-is-astrobiology.md

 because of the applications.
 Through understanding a particular domain, data scientists learn to ask appropriate questions about their data and correctly interpret the answers provided by our inferential and computational tools.

+## Astronomy (Macro)

+The largest scale of observation and search for life in the universe.

+## Geosciences (Meso)

+The role of geosciences to link the macro and micro scales

+## Biology and Chemistry (Micro)

+The smallest scale